dgrisafe/academic-kickstart/content/talk/2020-05-29-dissertation/index.md

 - Generalized Additive Models
 - Social Determinants of Health

-subtitle: 'Dissertation Defense for PhD in Epidemiology'
+subtitle: 'Summative oral presentation of the PhD dissertation to the research committee'

-summary: 'While defendeding my dissertation, I presented 3 papers to my committee.
-I proposed these projects during my [Qualifying Exam](https://domgrisafe.com/talk/quals-vfl-vsqol-multiethnic-lac/) the previous fall.
-I identified and proposed a novel question in environmental epidemiology that I presented as the third paper of my dissertation.
-A detailed abstract is available below.'
+summary: 'I presented 3 papers to my committee while defending my dissertation in epidemiology.
+I proposed the first two projects in clinical epidemiology of visual impairment during my [Qualifying Exam](https://domgrisafe.com/talk/quals-vfl-vsqol-multiethnic-lac/) the previous fall.
+I identified a novel project in the environmental epidemiology of air pollution and primary open angle glaucomatous pathology.'

 authors:
 - admin

-lastmod: '2020-05-29T23:07:36-08:00'
+lastmod: '2020-05-29'
 featured: yes

 image: